nathanhosselton/PinterestAuth/README.md

 # Configuring your project

-In your `AppDelegate.swift`, `import PinterestAuth`.
-Then in your `AppDelegate`'s `didFinishLaunching` method, configure `Auth` with your Pinterest app's client id and client secret (available at https://developers.pinterest.com/apps/):
+In your AppDelegate.swift, `import PinterestAuth`.
+Then in your `AppDelegate`'s `didFinishLaunching` method, configure `Auth` with your Pinterest app's client id and client secret (available [here](https://developers.pinterest.com/apps/)):

 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {